MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/protected-users-security-group.md

 - NTLM stops caching the user's plaintext credentials or NT one-way function (NTOWF).

-- Kerberos stops creating DES or RC4 keys.
-Also Kerberos doesn't cache the user's plaintext credentials or long-term keys after acquiring the initial TGT.
+- Kerberos stops creating Data Encryption Standard (DES) or RC4 keys.
+Kerberos also doesn't cache the user's plaintext credentials or long-term keys after acquiring the initial Ticket Granting Ticket (TGT).

 - The system doesn't create a cached verifier at user sign-in or unlock, so member systems no longer support offline sign-in.